timothy-r/auto-blog/ReadMe.md

+# Auto-Blog

-# web pages generated from S3 objects and served as static files
+A serverless application that generates HTML pages from S3 objects (text, markdown, images) and puts them to a static web site.